Running looped mattress suture

 The suture material is then tied off gently, with care being taken to minimize tension across the epidermis and avoid overly constricting the wound edges.
 Only the loose end of suture is trimmed.

 Moving proximally toward the surgeon, the needle is again inserted perpendicular to the epidermis, approximately one-half the radius of the needle distant to the wound edge.

-With a fluid motion of the wrist, the needle is rotated through the dermis, taking the bite wider at the deep margin than at ...
+With a fluid motion of the wrist, the needle is rotated through the dermis, taking the bite wider at the ...